jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ```

 ## Digital Ocean - Cloud Provider

+### What is Digital Ocean
+* Digital Ocean is a cloud computing vendor that offers an Infrastructure as a Service (IaaS) platform for software developers.

 ### Setup a Digital Ocean Project
 * Go to [Digital Ocean](https://www.digitalocean.com) and sign up or login.